 Chromium is extremely rare nowadays because of the food processing methods that remove most of the naturally occurring chromium from foods.
 Maybe this is one of the reasons why so many afflictions are so common today, but 100 years ago they rarely affected our forefathers.

-But a simple tea made from this plant reduces the intestinal transit time.
-That means it helps get rid of constipation better than anything else I've tried over the years.
+But a simple tea made from this plant can help with the intestinal transit time.
+That means it supports a normal bowel movement better than anything else I've tried over the years.

-Usually in Spring, when our grandparests would get a runny nose, itchy eyes or dificulty breathing they used a plant called Butterbur.
+Usually in Spring, when our grandparents would get a runny nose, itchy eyes or difficulty breathing they used a plant called Butterbur.
 This plant is so special because it contains natural antihistamines.

 If you ever have to go out foraging, will you know which one of these plants is edible, which one people used for high blood pressure and tension, and which one is poisonous?